clement-casse/trace-grapher/README.md

 Recent initiatives like [OpenTelemetry](https://opentelemetry.io) aims to normalize, and also to provide an implementation, on how trace data is passed from the monitoring system to the APM.
 As a result, we can expect trace data to follow some well-defined schema [[6]] and to respect some semantic conventions [[7], [8]].

+However, state-of-the-art trace-based APM lack maturity and fail to provide a global view of the system.
+Their main purpose is helping the developer to understand interactions between the components while debugging and optimizing their code [[9]].

 [1]: https://eng.uber.com/distributed-tracing/ "Uber evolution of tracing"
 [2]: https://blog.twitter.com/engineering/en_us/a/2012/distributed-systems-tracing-with-zipkin.html "Twitter opensourced Zipkin"
 [3]: https://ai.google/research/pubs/pub36356 "Google publication on Dapper"